 How to obtain a PhD in Germany

 A doctorate is the highest academic degree that a university can award.
 In Germany, studying for a doctorate primarily means working intensely on a specific subject or research project for a long period of time.
 The length of time a doctorate takes also varies.
-Three to five years are normal.
+Three to five years are typical.

 Two ways to do your PhD